 My involvement in the education programs at LPI ranges from oversight to design to development and implementation.
 We have several exciting programs and an energetic, talented staff that is devoted to creating innovative, high-quality educational experiences and environments for teachers, students, and the general public.

-I joined the LPI education team in October 2005.
-Before joining the LPI, I spent 16 years in the planetarium field, writing and presenting shows and managing planetariums.
-I am currently the Formal Education Lead for our team, coordinating LPI’s efforts to support K–12 classrooms in Earth and space science education.
-Our team conducts a variety of professional development workshops for teachers, develops classroom materials, and has other resources available for teachers.
-I also help with our informal and outreach efforts as needed.
-It is very rewarding to be part of such a talented team, bringing space science to educators and our community.
+I joined the LPI education team in October 2005, after spending 16 years in the planetarium field.
+I currently supervise day-to-day operations and coordinate LPI's formal education efforts.
+I am the principal investigator for the Sustainable Trainer Engagement Program (STEP) , and lead a number of teacher professional development programs.
+I also help with our informal and outreach programs.
+It is very rewarding to be part of such a talented team, bringing Earth and space science to educators and our community.

 Kelliann La Conte

 I lead the LPI’s informal education efforts, including planning and implementing our Explore program for librarians and after-school providers, devising effective strategies for bringing Earth and space science to the public during our events, and looking toward the future of our informal education efforts.
 I represent the Planetary Science E/PO Forum on the NASA Science Mission Directorate’s Informal Education Working Group.